qlik-oss/core-website/docs/eula.md

         capitalized terms which are utilized in this Agreement are defined in the Section of this Agreement entitled “General”.
-        This Agreement does not provide any license to use any other Qlik software or product other than the Qlik Core software provided hereunder.
+        This Agreement does not provide any license to use any other Qlik software or product other than the Software provided hereunder.

     2. This Software is being provided on a limited basis solely for purposes of testing and evaluation.
 Qlik expressly disclaims any